 A prenup sets out what should happen to a couple’s assets and income in the event that their marriage or civil partnership breaks down.
 They can help to bring certainty to couples thinking about marriage or a civil partnership and they can save time and money should the relationship break down.

 Are they enforceable in the UK?

 Since the landmark Radmacher case in 2010 prenups are generally enforceable as long as they are fair.

 No one getting married wants to think about separation but no one wants protracted litigation should a relationship break down.
 Without a prenup the Courts have a very wide discretion as how they distribute property and income, regardless of the legal ownership, or consideration of who brought what into the relationship.
 The best way to ensure you protect yourself is to enter into a prenup.

-If you are thinking about entering into a prenup or postnup it is important to take legal advice so that you can be sure that you can ensure that what you are agreeing to is fair.
+If you are thinking about entering into a prenup or postnup it is important to take legal advice so that you can be sure that what you are agreeing to is fair.
 The Courts are unlikely to uphold an agreement that does not meet certain criteria and has been signed without both parties having the benefit of legal advice.
-Only that way can you be confident that the agreement should be enforceable.
+Only with legal advice can you be confident that the agreement should be enforceable.